The Marijuana Control, Legalization and Revenue Act of 2016

 “Site” means the lot, parcel or portion of a lot or parcel that is used by a person or registered business under this Act used for conduct specifically authorized under this Act.

-“Social consumption” means the consumption, smoking, vaporizing, ingesting, topical use, or any other use of cannabis and cannabis-containing products by an individual authorized under this Act, with the exception of consumption of cannabis and cannabis-containing products in accordance with dietary use or a medical treatment regimen.
+“Social consumption” means the consumption, smoking, vaporizing, ingesting, topical use, recreational use, or any other use of cannabis and cannabis-containing products by an individual authorized under this Act, with the exception of consumption of cannabis and cannabis-containing products in accordance with dietary use or a medical treatment regimen.

 “Structure” means anything constructed or erected which is supported directly or indirectly on the earth, but not including any vehicle.